 - Be open to feedback from your team at work to measure the results of psychological well-being in the workplace.

 - Create transparency in the workplace and be open to being vulnerable sometimes at work.

 - Implement psychological safety in the core values and culture of a workplace.

 - Promote a culture of teamwork and not just talent.

-- Consistently work towards openness and inclusivity.
+- Consistently work towards openness and an inclusive organisational culture.

-A Psychologically safe work environment doesn’t happen overnight.
+A psychologically safe work environment doesn’t happen overnight

 Creating psychological safety in the workplace is not something leaders can do once and set and forget.
 It’s an ongoing and constantly evolving process that will change as you and your team learn from each other.
 So remember the above tips to continually work on building or maintaining psychological safety within your team to spark innovation, help retain staff and improve your team’s performance.

 For more about the importance of psychological safety, you can catch me talking about my experiences and sharing advice for leaders on this Fast Track podcast with Margie Hartley.